shanyunfeng/MGST/README.md

 MGST  implements a genome-scale algorithm: Maximum Gene-Support Tree (MGST) to estimate species tree from multiple gene trees based on multilocus sequences.
 It provides a new option for multiple genes to infer species tree.
 It is incorporated into popular phylogentic program: PHYLIP package with the same usage and user interface.
 It is suitable for phylogenetic methods including not only Baysian, but also maximum parsimony, maximum likelihood, neighbour-joining and so on.
 These methods are used to reconstruct single gene trees separately firstly with a variety of phylogenetic inference programs, then infer a species from multiple gene trees.
 Statistical confidence tests: chi-square test and Likelihood ratio G test are available for determining statistical significant level between the maximum gene support and the most second or third gene support.
 ________________________________________
 Get MGST
 MGST is distributed under GNU Public License (GPL).
 All its source codes are freely available to both academic and commercial users.
-The latest version (version 1.2)  can be downloaded at the SourceForge download page.
+The latest version (version 1.2)  can be downloaded at the GITHUB download page.
 ________________________________________
 Install MGST
 You could compile MGST with: